 - Tanya of Lovely Greens has set the internet on fire with her strawberry planter made from wood pallets.

-Favourite Strawberry Recipes
+Favorite Strawberry Recipes

-I don’t actually cook with strawberries (because I try to avoid added/refined sugar) so I can’t vouch for the yum factor, but some of my blogging buddies tell me these recipes are their ultra-delicious favourites.
+I don’t actually cook with strawberries (because I try to avoid added/refined sugar) so I can’t vouch for the yum factor, but some of my blogging buddies tell me these recipes are their ultra-delicious favorites.